raspberrypilearning/talk-like-a-pirate/worksheet.md

 ## Typing in your text

-1. You need to add two `textarea` boxes - one to type in the normal text and the other to display the pirate speak text.
-These boxes should appear on the page, so put the code between the `<body>` and `</body>` tags (or in the HTML section if you are using CodePen).
+1. You need to add two `<textarea>` boxes - one to type in the normal text and the other to display the pirate speak text.
+These boxes should appear on the page, so this code goes between the `<body>` and `</body>` tags (or in the HTML box if you are using CodePen).

   This code creates a box called "Landlubbers" which is where we will write our normal text.
 Notice that it has the **id** value `normal` - we are giving the text box a name so we can refer to it later.